 Participation in various functioning commissions under the ECOSOC also forms a significant part of the ISJC’s work.

 For example, the Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.

 During the Commission’s annual two-week session in 2015, the ISJC hosted various events and co-organized and sponsored side events coinciding with member state proceedings at the UN.

 The ISJC have associated staff who can attend the satellite United Nations hubs in Geneva, Vienna and Nairobi to carry out this UN-related work.

-The United Nations depends on non-governmental, non-profit, public and voluntary organizations to promote its work and to encourage civil society to contribute to the advancement of the proposed SDGs in the pursuit of a just future.
+The UN depends on non-governmental, non-profit, public and voluntary organisations to promote its work and to encourage civil society to contribute to the advancement of the SDGs in the pursuit of a just future.

-The ISJC, on behalf of The Salvation Army, therefore embraces the 17 sustainable development goals as a tool to encourage and work with others to achieve a better society.
+Therefore, The Salvation Army embraces the 17 SDGs as a tool to encourage and work with others to achieve a better society.